Archive for category MolBio Carnival

 9) The famous Miller-Urey experiment, in which Stanley L. Miller and Harold C. Urey attempted to reproduce hypothetical conditions thought to have existed on the early Earth, had a huge impact on the study of the origin of life.
 Paige Brown at “From the Bench” beautifully explains this experiment in detail, as part of her “Super-Hero experiments” series.

-10) Finishing up this edition of the Carnival is Jeremy B. Yoder, who comments on the different strategies mammals use to cope with low partial pressure of oxygen at high altitudes, at the molecular level.
+10) Finishing up this edition of the Carnival is Jeremy B. Yoder, who comments on the different strategies, at the molecular level, mammals use to cope with low partial pressure of oxygen at high altitudes.
 More red blood cells?
 A cooler version of hemoglobin?
-Take your pick!
+Take your guess and then go check out the post!

 That’s it for this month’s edition of The MolBio Carnival.
 You can check future hosts and past editions at the Carnival’s index page or at it’s blog.
 Be sure to subscribe to its RSS feed to receive notifications and summaries when new editions of the Carnival are posted.
 Also, be sure to submit your best molbio blog posts to the next edition of The MolBio Carnival using our online submission form.
 The MolBio Carnival is published on the first Monday of every month.